eworm-de/routeros-scripts/doc/check-health.md

 This script is run from scheduler periodically, sending notification on health related events:

-* voltage jumps up or down more than configured threshold
+* voltage jumps up or down more than configured threshold or drops below limit
 * power supply failed or recovered
 * temperature is above or below threshold